 Chamomile is especially good for sensitive skin, while the other essential oils mentioned can help you stay relaxed and well moisturized.

-I also recommend using my DIY essential oil lotion recipe for your hands if you really want to keep your hands in good condition!
+I also recommend using DIY essential oil lotion blends for your hands if you really want to keep your hands in good condition!

 Essential Oil Sugar Scrub: